sam2527ub/VectorAI/Readme.md

 Collaboration Summary
 🤝 COLLABORATION: Knowledge shared: 6, Questions asked: 4, Dialogues: 8
 ```
-# All vectors and CSV files are pushed to the vectors folder except the final used ones

 ## LIMITATIONS :
 - Persona selection is random within validated clusters, leading to inconsistent character inspiration and potential inappropriate matches.